joommf-attic/tutorial/workshops/2017-04-05-IOPMagnetism2017/README.md

    git clone https://github.com/joommf/tutorial.git
    ```

-## Exercises and Updates during the workshop
+## Exercises

 Here is the proposed set of exercises to follow.
-Any updates that are
-required during the workshop will be posted here.

 Exercises:
 - to be confirmed

+## Updates and news - will be updated during the workshop if required
+Nothing to report.
+Last update: 4 April 2017 11:04

 ## Software installation, Tutorial files etc